Electric-magnetic duality of lattice systems with topological order: From extended string-net models to string-net models

 For instance, in~\cite{BA} the magnetic SN projection of the $\mathrm{D} (G)$ model was analysed.
-Its \emph{electric} SN projection, on the other hand, has the same local degrees of freedom as the $\mathrm{D} (G)$ model, since group elements are the (one-dimensional) irreps of the dual of the group algebra~\cite{footnoted}.
+Its \emph{electric} SN projection, on the other hand, has the same local degrees of freedom as the $\mathrm{D} (G)$ model, since group elements are the (one-dimensional) irreps of the dual of the group algebra.
+This connection of SN and $\mathrm{D} (G)$ models had been recognised long ago by H\'ector Bomb\'{i}n \cite{bombin}.

-Thus, EM duality can be given a meaning in the subclass of string-nets obtained by reduction of ESNs.
-This leads us to the following

-\emph{Conjecture}: All SN models can be extended into quantum double models based on a sufficiently general algebraic structure, the class of weak Hopf $C^\ast$-algebras \cite{hayashi}\cite{footnotee}.
-EM duality can be defined for all extended SN models so that the pattern of figure~\ref{fig:schememodels} holds.